somang1418/somanghan.github.io/work-example.md

 		<b>Distributions of Matching Distances in Topological Data Analysis</b><br>
 	Underrepresented Students in Topology and Algebra Research Symposium, 2018<br>
 		<a href="https://arxiv.org/abs/1812.11258"><div class="color-button">paper</div></a><br><br>
-		<i>This paper provides an accessible introduction to two-parameter persistent homology and presents results about matching distance between 2-D persistence modules obtained from families of point clouds.
+		This paper provides an accessible introduction to two-parameter persistent homology and presents results about matching distance between 2-D persistence modules obtained from families of point clouds.
 Results include observations of how differences in geometric structure of point clouds affect the matching distance between persistence modules.
-We offer these results as a starting point for the investigation of more complex data.</i><br>
+We offer these results as a starting point for the investigation of more complex data.<br>

 </li><br>